aultt/aziac.net/docs/index.md

-# Below you will find all previous blogs from my years at Microsoft.
+# Below you will find all blogs from my years at Microsoft.

 ## [Oracle Infrastructure as Code in Azure](/pages/Oracle-Infrastructure-as-Code-in-Azure.md)